[ aws ]

 You can use Network Firewall to monitor and protect your VPC traffic in a number of ways.
 The following are just a few examples:

-Allow domains or IP addresses for known AWS service endpoints, such as Amazon S3, and block all other forms of traffic.
+Allow domains or IP addresses for known Amazon Web Services service endpoints, such as Amazon S3, and block all other forms of traffic.

 Use custom lists of known bad domains to limit the types of domain names that your applications can access.